Skip to main content

 Scope of standards comparison by designation

-Many of the terms and concepts used throughout the scope of practice standards have specific legislative meaning, which can differ from the words in everyday use.
+Many of the terms and concepts used in the scope of practice standards have specific legislative meanings, which can differ from terms in everyday use.

 Autonomous scope of practice

-Autonomous scope of practice refers to the activities and responsibilities that a nurse is educated, competent and authorized to perform independently, without direct supervision or direction from a physician or other health-care provider.
-Acting within autonomous scope of practice means nurses assume accountability and responsibility for::
+Autonomous scope of practice refers to the activities and responsibilities that a nurse is educated, competent, and authorized to perform autonomously, without direct supervision or direction from a physician or other health-care professional.
+Nurses acting within their autonomous scope assume accountability and responsibility for:

 • Making decisions about client care, and